Simeon II: Prime minister

 NMSP won a large victory in the parliamentary elections held on 17 June 2001, capturing 120 of the 240 seats in Parliament and defeating the two main pre-existing political parties.
 Simeon was sworn in as Prime Minister of Bulgaria on 24 July, forming a coalition with the ethnic Turkish-led party, Movement for Rights and Freedoms (MRF).
 He gave ministerial positions in his government mainly to technocrats and Western-educated economic specialists.
 During his time in power, he received the Path to Peace Award from the Path to Peace Foundation in 2002.
 Bulgaria next joined NATO and joined the U.S.-led coalition against Iraq.

+Subsequent political career

 In the 2005 elections, Simeon's party ranked second and participated in the grand coalition government led by the Bulgarian Socialist Party and including the Movement for Rights and Freedoms.
 Simeon was given the unofficial ceremonial post of Chairman of the Coalition Council.
 In the 2009 elections, the party got just 3.01% of the votes and no parliamentary seats.
 Shortly after, on 6 July, Simeon also resigned as NMSP leader.

 Views on restoration of the Bulgarian monarchy

-Although not yet formally renouncing his claim to the Bulgarian throne, Simeon and his family take part in long orchestrated media campaigns and moves throughout Bulgarian political space.
-He used the title "Tsar of the Bulgarians" in his political statements during his exile.
-Since his return to Bulgaria, however, Simeon has consistently avoided revealing his views on the restoration of the Bulgarian monarchy, notwithstanding the original name of his party.
+Simeon used the title "Tsar of the Bulgarians" in his political statements during his exile.
+Since returning to Bulgaria, he consistently avoided revealing his views on the restoration of the Bulgarian monarchy, notwithstanding the original name of his party.
 Upon taking office as Prime Minister, Simeon swore to uphold the republican constitution.
+Otherwise he has not renounced the family's claim to any restoration of the Bulgarian monarchy.